RabbyDevs/lilypichu-theme/README.md

 # lilypichu-theme
-Fork of https://github.com/nyri4/LilyPichu/ but without the overlay, also applies special fixes to theme.
+Fork of https://github.com/nyri4/LilyPichu/ but without the overlay, also applies special fixes to theme, for a friend.